-This section introduces museums, located in Japan and around the world, that house or display netsuke and other related objects such as inro, pipe cases, tobacco implements, yatate, and sword fittings.
+This section introduces museums in Japan and around the world, that house or display netsuke and other related objects such as inro, pipe cases, tobacco equipment, yatate, and sword fittings.

 | Japan | North America | Europe |